How to Become a Process Server in 2026

 Other High-Impact Marketing Channels

 NAPPS membership.
-Joining the National Association of Professional Process Servers and your state's professional association connects you to a national network of process servers and provides a referral pipeline through their find-a-server directory.
+Joining the National Association of Professional Process Servers connects you to a national network of process servers and provides a referral pipeline through their find-a-server directory.

 Networking with attorneys.
 Attend local bar association events, legal aid clinic volunteer days, and courthouse networking events.
 Relationships are the lifeblood of a legal services business.